PaulGilmartin/graph_wrap/README.md

 # GraphWrap #

-GraphWrap is a python library which, by adding only a couple of lines of code, can extend an existing [django-tastypie](https://django-tastypie.readthedocs.io/en/latest/) REST-based API with a [GraphQL](https://graphql.org/learn/) interface.
+GraphWrap is a python library which, by adding only a couple of lines of code to your django project, can extend an existing [django-tastypie](https://django-tastypie.readthedocs.io/en/latest/) REST-based API with a [GraphQL](https://graphql.org/learn/) interface.
 This is achieved by leveraging [Graphene-Django](https://docs.graphene-python.org/projects/django/en/latest/) to dynamically